 Explosion Proof Lights Have a Robust Design to Prevent Ignition

-Explosion proof lights are specially designed to contain sparks in case of an explosion so as to prevent the explosion from escaping – hence the term “explosion proof.”
-During an explosion, the lights lower the risk of the explosive reaction from spreading or kindling volatile substances in the location.
-The fixtures typically feature thick casings that cover the luminaires.
-The thick casing can cover the entire panel or bulb.
-An explosion proof box can also be used to house the sensor and the switch.
+Explosion proof lights design contains sparks in case of an internal explosion.
+It prevents the explosion from escaping – hence the term “explosion proof.”
+The lights lower the risk of a explosive reaction from spreading.
+The fixtures feature thick casings that cover the luminaires.
+The thick casing covers all internal components.
+An explosion proof box house sensors, switches and drivers.

-Because of the way an explosion proof fixture is designed, it forces the gas to take a long, complicated route through different channels and pathways as it is cooled down to a safer temperature before being released.
-It is worth noting that explosion proof lights are not airtight and allow gases to enter their aluminum casings.
+The design of an explosion proof fixture is very interesting.
+It forces gas to take longer, complicated routes through different channels and pathways.
+As it travels, cools down to a safer temperature before release.
+Explosion proof lights are not airtight.
+They allow gases to enter their aluminum casings.